One City, One Book 2020

 Set during one of the most conflicted and volatile times in American history, Hotel on the Corner of Bitter and Sweet is an extraordinary story of commitment and enduring hope.

 This book, a national bestseller, was the #1 Book Club Pick in 2010 by the American Booksellers Association.
-It has been translated into 35 languages.

 Read an excerpt